BIO

 (MOMA) in honor of the 75th anniversary of renown painter Jacob Lawrence's seminal work The Migration Series.

 Ms. Chilton’s acting credits include the New York stage, episodic television as well as featured roles in numerous independent films.
+Most recently, she appeared in a supporting role in the award-winning short film, RICKY, directed by Rashad Frett.
+She is currently reprising that role in the feature film version of the short, due to release in 2025.
 She was featured in IT’S KIND OF A FUNNY STORY (FOCUS) directed by Ryan Fleck, featuring Zach Galifianakis.
 She was a principal in the indie release, INSIDE A CHANGE, winner of the HBO Latino Film Festival, directed by Rik Cordero.
 Her supporting role in the award-winning independent film, HALF NELSON, directed by Ryan Fleck and starring Ryan Gosling garnered outstanding reviews in the U.S. and abroad.
 “Karen Chilton projects limitless compassion and depth…” wrote INDIEwire.
 Critic Andrew Sarris wrote in The New York Observer: “The key to the direction of all the performances is tactful restraint and nuanced modulation.
 This applies to…Karen Chilton.”
 She was also a principle in the short film version of that feature, GOWANUS, BROOKLYN, winner of the 2004 Sundance Film Festival Short Film Jury Prize.
 For her lead role in the film short, STRUGGLE, she received New York Magazine’s First Run Film Festival Craft Award for Acting.
 The film is based on the 1970s police interrogation of black civil rights activist, Assata Shakur; it was also screened at the 2003 Sundance Film Festival and has won numerous awards.

 An award-winning narrator and voiceover artist, her voice can be heard on numerous national network television, radio and internet advertising campaigns.
-She has narrated dozens of audiobooks, including GRACE WILL LEAD US HOME: The Charleston Church Massacre and the Hard, Inspiring Journey to Forgiveness by Jennifer Berry Hawes (winner of the 2020 Audie Award) and THE NEW JIM CROW by Michelle Alexander.
-She is the recipient of Audiofile Magazine's Golden Earphones Award for her performance of Robert Jones, Jr.'s critically-acclaimed debut novel, THE PROPHETSA MARCH AGAINST FEAR by Ann Bausum and I’VE GOT A HOME IN GLORY LAND by Karolyn Smardz.
+Most recently, she contributed to MOMA's Jazz in the Garden podcast.
+She has narrated dozens of audiobooks, including her AUDIE award-winning performance of GRACE WILL LEAD US HOME: The Charleston Church Massacre and the Hard, Inspiring Journey to Forgiveness by Jennifer Berry Hawes; THE NEW JIM CROW by Michelle Alexander, and THE LOVE SONGS OF W.E.B.
+DUBOIS by Honore Fannone Jeffers.
+She is the recipient of multiple Audiofile Magazine's Golden Earphones Award including her performance of Robert Jones, Jr.'s critically-acclaimed debut novel, THE PROPHETS, A MARCH AGAINST FEAR by Ann Bausum and I’VE GOT A HOME IN GLORY LAND by Karolyn Smardz.
 Other recent audiobook narration includes: A KNOCK AT MIDNIGHT by Brittany K. Barnett, THE OTHER MADISONS by Bettye Kearse, and LIFTING AS WE CLIMB by Evette Dionne.